 At the same time, my staff had begun to show up for their shifts at the festival.
 My partner at the time and I were constantly communicating since we had to make everything happen with me from my hospital bed.
 Not an easy assignment.

 Something happened three days after the diabetes diagnosis that I’ll never forget.
 I was about to be introduced to a blood glucose monitor that was meant to give me an idea of my blood glucose level.
 A very central part of life with diabetes.
 A daily routine today.

 The introducing nurse got the monitor out, sat down next to me and said, without any emotions at all:

 “Now that you have to measure your blood sugar, Peter, it’s important that you poke yourself on the side of your finger and not on your fingertips.
 Once you become blind, you’ll need your fingertips to read and that’s difficult with too much tough skin.”

 Both Christina and I sat back with our mouths wide open.
 None of us knew whether or not what we’d just heard was actually being said.

 “ONCE I become BLIND?!
 Wasn’t I supposed to just be learning about my blood sugar?”
 I was shocked.
 We were shocked.
 I didn’t know how to react, so I just followed the rest of her instructions while the thoughts ran through my head.

 With the fear of becoming blind and the fear of losing the life I knew and loved, I was brought back to my room without further explanation or reassurance.

-The Escape From Fear, a Shitty Hospital & Diabetes
+The Escape from fear, a Shitty Hospital & type 1 Diabetes

 When I entered the room, the first thing I noticed was a foul smell.
 I looked down and noticed that the floor was smeared in a long trail of feces.
 It was degrading to all of us and a really bad experience.
 Although it wasn’t related to the diabetes, it was part of the experience of being hospitalised.